18 Tips and Tricks on How to Prepare for Iceland

 • Save

-If you enjoy flexibility and you’re not the biggest fan of being restricted to a singular schedule, renting a car should almost be mandatory.
-Yes, there are tours that will take you to beautiful places around the country but if you’re someone like me who likes to wander and take my time, traveling in Iceland is hard without a car.
+Enjoy the flexibility of moving at your own pace and not sticking to a singular schedule by renting a van.
+Yes, there are guided tours that will take you to beautiful places around the country but if you’re someone like me who likes to wander and take my time, traveling in Iceland is hard without a vehicle.
 There are just way too many photographic spots and hidden gems that it’ll be hard not wanting to pull off to the side of the road and take pictures of everything.

-Point is, with a car rental, you’ll be given opportunities do create your own schedule.
-Especially if you’re visiting during The Midnight Sun, it’ll be hard to believe that you’re still out at 2:00 AM and it still being completely bright outside.
+Point is, with a van rental, you’ll be given opportunities do create your own schedule.
+Especially if you’re visiting during The Midnight Sun, it’ll be hard to believe that you’re still out at 2:00 AM with complete brightness.
 Even with endless light, we had to plan 3-4 hours ahead when wanting to visit certain spots because we got so lost with exploring.

 TIP: Since not all highways are paved, try not off-roading.
 There have been many stories of tourists damaging and totaling car rentals, so try your best to not be one of them!